Your bones are, and they're paying the price.

 Magnesium

-Mineral that intervenes in more than 300 biochemical reactions, and one of its functions is to form part of the bone structure (about 65%).
+A mineral that is involved in more than 300 biochemical reactions, and one of its functions is to form part of the bone structure (about 65%).

-One of the most interesting things about this mineral is that it has the ability to suppress the action of parathyroid hormone, a hormone that increases bone resorption and stimulates osteoclasts (bone cells) to break down bone, so the greater the amount of magnesium, the less bone breakdown.
+One of the most interesting things about this mineral is that it has the ability to suppress the action of parathyroid hormone, a hormone that increases bone resorption and stimulates osteoclasts (bone cells) to break down bone, so the more magnesium there is, the less bone breakdown occurs.

-Magnesium, in addition to having the ability to suppress PTH and reduce bone degradation, has the function (as a cofactor) of activating an enzyme necessary to form new bone.
+Magnesium, in addition to having the ability to suppress PTH and decrease bone degradation, has the function (as a cofactor) of activating an enzyme necessary to form new bone.

-Therefore, obtaining adequate levels of this mineral must be essential for good bone mineralization.
+Therefore, obtaining adequate levels of this mineral should be fundamental for good bone mineralization.

 Foods rich in this nutrient: cocoa, nuts (almonds, walnuts), legumes, pumpkin seeds, quinoa, corn, oats, snails.